 A. Raccoon sounds range from the vocalizations the animals use to communicate with each other, to the noises they make as a result of their rustling, scurrying, and other activity.
 Baby raccoon sounds include mewing, crying, and whining.
 Even when they are quiet vocally, they still make noise.
 Click to hear what baby raccoons sound like.

 Q. When do raccoons have babies?

 A. In the Richmond and Charlottesville areas of Virginia, a raccoon uses several dens within its home range.
 Raccoon babies stay with their mother close to a year.
-Female raccoons give birth to an average litter of 3 – 4 baby raccoons each Spring.
-Raccoons do not hibernate, but they do go through a period of decreased activity during the winter which is also their mating season.
+Females give birth to an average litter of 3 – 4 baby raccoons each Spring.
+They do not hibernate, but they do go through a period of decreased activity during the winter which is also their mating season.

 Q. How to kill a raccoon?

 A. We do not recommend killing a raccoon for the sake of killing them.
 If you want to get rid of a problem animal, call a local professional raccoon removal company in the Richmond or Charlottesville area of Virginia or look into using a cage trap.
 If you choose to use a cage trap, remember that they can be aggressive and dangerous.
 Also, it’s against the law for you to transport or relocate raccoons in Virginia.
 We NEVER recommend the use of poisons to kill them.
 Poison is also a terrible way to die, and that’s assuming the animal eats enough of the poison to actually die.
 It may also be illegal to poison raccoons in Virginia.

 Q. How to get rid of raccoons in your yard?